 When you have a good understanding of the project scope, you can now assign resources to the project.

-It will also help you know the kind of technology to deploy to make your job easier and the delivery better.
+It will also help you know the technology to deploy to make your job easier and the delivery better.

 For instance, as a marketing consultant, I have to keep abreast of all the latest tools and technology that are available.